emc-openstack/vmax-cinder-driver/README.md

 # VMAX Cinder Driver

-See havana branch for the VMAX Cinder driver that supports Havana and Icehouse.
+See havana_icehouse branch for the VMAX Cinder driver that supports Havana and Icehouse.